anish289/spotifycater/README.md

 # SpotifyCater

 Welcome!
-This app allows you to retrieve a playlist with recommended tracks based on your recent listening activity with the click of a button (WIP).
+This is a backend script that allows a user to retrieve a playlist with recommended tracks based on recent listening activity with the click of a button (WIP).

 ## Installation